projectara/greybus-spec/source/operations.rst

 payload that follows it.
 As mentioned earlier, the meaning of a type value depends on the protocol in use on the connection carrying the message.
 Only 127 operations are available for a given protocol, 0x01..0x7f.
-Operation 0x00 is reserved as an invalid value.
+Operation 0x00 is reserved as an invalid value for all protocols.
 The high bit (0x80) of an operation type is used as a flag that distinguishes a request operation from its response.
 For requests, this bit is 0, for responses, it is 1.
 For example the request and response messages